 Executive Summary: FedEx insurance is not insurance in the traditional sense, but an extension of liability called "Declared Value for Transportation."
 The rate is approximately $1.50 per $100 of value, after a $100 deductible.
-The overall limit is $50,000 for Express services, but drops drastically to $1,000 for critical categories such as jewelry, watches or art.
+The overall Limit is $50,000 for Express services, but drops drastically to $1,000 for critical categories such as jewelry, watches or art.
 The claims process is strict, with short deadlines.
 For professionals shipping valuable goods, this solution presents significant financial and operational risks.

 The FedEx Parcel Insurance Mechanism: It's NOT Classic Insurance